jadecobra/python_tdd_exercises/source/how_to/make_person.rst

             'age': 55,
         }

-  the first name matches and when the ages are different, the terminal_ is your friend and shows :ref:`AssertionError<what causes AssertionError?>`
+  the first name matches and when the ages are different, the terminal_ is your friend, and shows :ref:`AssertionError<what causes AssertionError?>`

   .. code-block:: shell